Vespa's speciality is evaluating machine-learned models quickly over large numbers of data points.

 Controls how tensors are rendered in the result.

-While the REST API gives a basic interface to run model inference, the Java interface offers far more control allowing you to for instance implement custom input and output formats.
+While the REST API gives a basic interface to run model inference,

 (Or, if you want the minimal dependency,

-depend on model-evaluation
+depend on model-evaluation instead of container.)

-With the above dependency and the model-evaluation
+With the above dependency and the model-evaluation element

-added to services.xml
+added to services.xml,

 you can now have your Java component that should evaluate models